The Quietest Cooker Hoods & Extractor Fans (2024 UK)

 Size: 60 cm

 This cooker hood from TopStrong will serve as a sleek addition to your kitchen.
-It easily eliminates smoke, steam, and odours, at a max noise level of 55 decibels.
+It easily eliminates smoke, steam, and odours, at a maximum noise level of 64 decibels.

-Not only does the sloping-inward design create more space in your kitchen, but it also reduces the chance of head injuries for the taller members in your household.
+Not only does the sloping canopy design create more space in your kitchen, but it also reduces the chance of head injuries for the taller members in your household.

-Energy efficient LED lighting is useful for both brightening your food, as well as creating a warm feeling of ambience in the evenings.
+The energy efficient LED lights are useful for both seeing your cooking, as well as creating a warm feeling of ambience in the evenings.

 The tempered glass surface is extremely easy to clean, but you will need to do it regularly to prevent it from greasing up.